 - First wash your hands.
-Disinfect the rubber membrane of the cartridge. - You must only use Humalog Mix25 cartridges in Lilly insulin pens.
+Disinfect the rubber membrane of the cartridge. - You must only use Humalog cartridges in compatible CE marked pens.
 Please make sure that Humalog or Lilly cartridges are mentioned in the leaflet accompanying your pen.
 The 3 ml cartridge only fits the 3 ml pen. - Follow the instructions that come with the pen.
 Put the cartridge into the pen. - You will set the dose to 1 or 2 units.
 Then hold the pen with the needle pointing up and tap the side of the pen so that any bubbles float to the top.
 With the pen still pointing up, press the injection mechanism.
-Do this until a drop of Humalog Mix25 comes out of the needle.
+Do this until a drop of Humalog comes out of the needle.
 There may still be some small air bubbles left in the pen.
 These are harmless, but if the air bubble is too big, it may make the dose of your injection less accurate.

-Injecting Humalog Mix25
+Injecting Humalog

-• Before you make an injection, clean your skin as you have been instructed.
+- Before you make an injection, clean your skin as you have been instructed.
 Inject under the skin, as you were taught.
 Do not inject directly into a vein.
 After your injection, leave the needle in the skin for five seconds to make sure you have taken the whole dose.
 Do not rub the area you have just injected.
 Make sure you inject at least half an inch (1 cm) from the last injection and that you 'rotate' the places you inject, as you have been taught.
+It doesn't matter which injection site you use, either upper arm, thigh, buttock or abdomen, your Humalog injection will still work quicker than soluble human insulin. - You must not administer Humalog by the intravenous route.
+Inject Humalog as your physician or nurse has taught you.
+Only your physician can administer Humalog by the intravenous route.
+He will only do this under special circumstances such as surgery or if you are ill and your glucose levels are too high.